 Many parents tend to think of vaccines as something needed for infants and young children but less important later in life.
-In fact, teenagers and young adults often get a number of vaccine-preventable diseases, including hepatitis B, measles, German measles, and chickenpox.
+In fact, teenagers and young adults often get a number of vaccine-preventable diseases, including pertusis, measles, and meningitis.
 They need protection against infectious illnesses as well.

 Teenagers should continue to see their pediatricians or other physicians on a regular basis.
 All teens (or their parents) should keep an updated record of their immunizations.
 Many will need more

 vaccinations as teenagers, particularly if they have fallen behind on some of their other immunizations.

 Guidelines for Specific Vaccines for Teens Esablished by the American Academy of Pediatrics (AAP) & Other Medical Organizations:

 The Tdap vaccine should be given to children aged 11 to 12 years.
 It can be given at 13-18 years if not received at an earlier age.
 Pregnant adolescents not previously vaccinated with Tdap should receive one dose of Tdap during the second half of their pregnancy.
 Tdap can be given regardless of the time since receiving a previous Td-containing vaccine.
 The Td booster is used in persons who should not get pertussis vaccine.
 Booster doses of Td are recommended every 10 years for adults.